mp-commits/COMP.SEC.300-SecProg_project/README.md

 - CMake 3.11 or newer.
 Tested with version 3.20
 - Ninja build
 - OpenSSL 3.0.
 Tested with 3.0.4 (Linux) and 3.0.8 (Windows).
 See build istructions.
+- Git installed such that git is available command in PATH.
 - Internet connection.
 CMake needs to fetch libraries from GitHub.

 ## Building on Ubuntu/Pop-OS